factorial-io/tobey/README.md

 ### Paths

-To skip resources with certain paths, you may provide a list of path segments to include or skip via the `paths` or `!paths` key.
+To skip resources with certain paths, you may provide a list of literal path segments to include or skip via the `paths` or `!paths` key.
 The path segments may appear anywhere in the full URL path.
+Alternatively to literal fragments you may also use regular expressions.

 ```jsonc
 {